Income Statement or Profit and Loss Statement (P&L)

 Companies can also earn revenue from secondary activities, which is known as non-operating revenues.
 For example, a company can make money by renting out their vacant property or receiving interest from idle cash in their bank account.
 Since the company did not generate this income by purchasing or selling merchandise, these amounts are listed separately from the primary service activities or sales revenues in the statement.

 Gains, on the other hand, are the profit that the business makes from selling its long-term assets or winning a lawsuit, for example.
 A company receives these funds outside of their regular activities.

 Compare the Income Statement with past reports

-It’s helpful to compare income statements from previous accounting periods to understand various aspects such as operating costs, changes in revenues, the amount the business spent on research and development, and net earnings over the period.
-These numbers are significant as they help you see how a company is doing.
-For example, if you notice a steep growth in a company’s revenue, you should be aware that expenses will grow accordingly.
+It’s helpful to compare income statements from previous accounting periods to understand various aspects such as operating costs, changes in revenue, the amount the business spent on research and development, and net earnings over the period.
+These numbers are significant as they show how your company is doing.
+For example, if you notice steep growth in revenue, be aware that expenses will grow accordingly.